 As a general guideline, projects should adhere to the I4R: be India-relevant, have a defensible IP, adhere to principals of Inclusion, have Industry support, and follow Regulations.

-$15,000 CAD or equivalent to begin working on incubation of the proposed technology in India.
+$15,000 CAD or equivalent for the incubation of the proposed technology in India.
 Applicants are encouraged to find additional alternative funding support.
 IC-IMPACTS is discussing opportunities for VC funding, industry contribution, incubation and support ecosystems that will be extended to successful teams on mutually agreed terms

 - Download the main Application Form and submit it through the Application Portal along with: